More Britons move banks as new rules speed up process

 The new rules, introduced last October, ensure customers can switch accounts within seven working days, with all outgoing and incoming payments automatically transferred.

-They are part of a range of measures designed to break the dominance of Britain's five biggest banks - Lloyds Banking Group, Royal Bank of Scotland, Barclays, HSBC and Santander UK - which provide more than three-quarter of all UK personal current or checking accounts.
+They are part of a range of measures designed to break the dominance of Britain's five biggest banks - Lloyds Banking Group (LLOY.L), Royal Bank of Scotland (RBS.L), Barclays (BARC.L), HSBC (HSBA.L) and Santander UK (SAN.MC) - which provide more than three-quarter of all UK personal current or checking accounts.

 "Competition is growing as existing providers are upping their offerings and challenger banks are competing to attract new customers," said Adrian Kamellard, chief executive of the Payments Council.